youpele52/todo-app-zustand/README.md

-Base project for the Todo state manager series
+# Todo

+Todo app using zustand as the state manager.